PaulLerner/ViQuAE/EXPERIMENTS.md

 ```

 ### Pre-training on TriviaQA
-We should provide this model so that you’re able to skip this step (TODO).
+If you want to skip this step you can get our pretrained model at https://huggingface.co/PaulLerner/multi_passage_bert_triviaqa_without_viquae

 Our training set consists of questions that were not used to generate any ViQuAE questions,
 even those that were discarded or remain to be annotated.